 Why we need your information and how we use it

-Main purposes of the CCTV system is to provide the Police with assistance to detect deter and prevent crime and disorder; to help identify, apprehend and prosecute offenders; to provide the Police/Council with evidence to enable criminal and/or civil proceedings to be brought in the courts; and to maintain public order.
+The main purposes of the CCTV system are to provide the police with assistance to detect deter and prevent crime and disorder; to help identify, apprehend and prosecute offenders; to provide the police/council with evidence to enable criminal and/or civil proceedings to be brought in the courts; and to maintain public order.

-Some examples of how we use your data are provided below; please note this is not an exhaustive list:
+Some examples of how we use your data; this is not an exhaustive list:

 - providing evidence in civil proceedings